Every step of international marketing needs to be considered carefully because your customers overseas have very different requirements

 Market knowledge and language

-Putting your customers first needs to be carried through to your new region, which can mean everything from creating a new website with SEO tailored specifically for the local market and is fully in the destination market’s language to being sure of the nuances of the language, through the employment of native speakers and those with a full grasp of the idiosyncrasies of the language.
+Putting your customers first needs to be carried through to your new region, which can mean everything from creating a new website with SEO tailored specifically for the local market and is fully in the destination market’s language to being sure of the nuances of the language, through the employment of native speakers and those with a full grasp of the idiosyncrasies of the language at every international touchpoint, for example, email localization.
 Software and tools for translation simply will not work.

 Pace and cultural difference